pydio/pydio-doc-admin-guide/3_storage_data_and_metadata/3_2_workspaces/3_3_3_personal_file_workspaces.md

 Thus although it seem that all users access the "same" workspace, this workspace is actually always pointing to a different user, depending on the user logged.

 ~~ As you guessed it, this also requires the Workspace to be configured to automatically **"Create"** the personal folder when it is necessary.
-For this, you set the "Create" option to true in the workspace configuration. ~~
+For this, you set the "Create" option to true in the workspace configuration.~~